The Sorcerer and the White Snake: Production

-Leading actors Ethan Juan, Peter Ho, Mark Chao and Raymond Lam auditioned for the lead role in the film.
+Ethan Juan, Peter Ho, Mark Chao and Raymond Lam auditioned for the lead role of Xu Xian.
 In the end, Lam got the role.
 Juan and Chao were reportedly dropped as they were deemed to be not well-known enough in China and Ho's image did not suit the male lead.

-Jet Li was announced to be part of the cast during early pre-production.
-However, his role was not revealed until September 2010, when some actors' roles were announced, including Jet Li as Fa Hai, Eva Huang as White Snake, Raymond Lam as Xu Xian, Charlene Choi as Green Snake and Wen Zhang, whom Li invited to play his disciple Neng Ren.
+Jet Li was announced as part of the cast during early pre-production.
+However, his role was not revealed until September 2010, when the filmmakers announced Jet Li as Fa Hai, Eva Huang as White Snake, Raymond Lam as Xu Xian, Charlene Choi as Green Snake and Wen Zhang, whom Li invited to play his disciple Neng Ren.